 Other requirements specific to the product; for example, encryption, signatures, etc.

 Some of these issues are addressed in the common set of validation checks.
-A recommended common set of validation checks is described in S-97 Part C. Product Specification developers should supplement the common set with such additional checks as are appropriate for the particular products.
+A recommended common set of validation checks is described in S-158:100.
+Product Specification developers should supplement the common set with such additional checks as are appropriate for the particular product, in a product-specific S-158:1XX publication.
+Further information about validation checks in general can be obtained from S-158 (Validation Checks - Introduction and Structure) and S-158:100 may be consulted for examples.

 Validation checks for packages